Wolox/wolmo-core-android/README.md

 WOLMO is made up of several modules, each one supporting a different role in the production of modern apps.
 The following are the current modules available for the WOLMO framework.

 * **CORE:** This module provides standalone base classes and utilities of the framework.
 As a general rule, this module will be required in any WOLMO-based project.
-CORE is also a generally required dependency of other modules.
 * **COMPOSE:** This module provides utilities and abstractions to help the development of Android Apps that uses the Compose Framework.
+* **TESTING:** * This module provides a suite of methods to improve the process of writing instrumentation tests with Espresso, while also providing implementations to support fragment testing with Hilt.

 ## Installation